FRC1257/robotics-training/docs/frc/1-Basics/7-Arm.md

 }
 ```

-In this case, we have the `setArmSpeed(double speed)` function to update the state of our arm.
+In this case, we have the `manualControl(double speed)` function to update the state of our arm.
 When this function is called, it takes in a `speed` parameter that it then stores as part of the state.
 Additionally, it will set the state, or "operating mode," of the subsystem to `State.MANUAL` to ensure the arm is in the correct state.

 Unlike the previous subsystems discussed, there is no function to set the state to one of the states.
-That is because the state is already set to `MANUAL` when `setArmSpeed()` is called.
+That is because the state is already set to `MANUAL` when `manualControl()` is called.

 ## Arm Manual Command